-Beyond being a beautiful place in which to pass an afternoon, this is also London's oldest botanical garden (it dates back to 1673).
+Beyond being a beautiful place to pass an afternoon, this is also London's oldest botanical garden (it dates back to 1673).
 Don't miss the newest addition, the Garden of Edible and Useful Plants, where you'll find foliage with a variety of uses, from perfume to cosmetics.
 P.S.
 Closed Saturdays.

 5A Clifton Villas, Maida Vale

-This historical garden center—in existence since the 19th-century—is where Londoners go to start their urban oases.
+This historical garden center—in existence since the nineteenth-century—is where Londoners go to start their urban oases.
 The variety is as endless as the knowledge of its kind staff.
 If you're feeling hands-off, there's a design and installation service here to suit your needs both large and small.